ingewortel/negative-selection-2020/README.md

 ```

 (If you do not have Make, you can also compile the code manually using the flags as shown in the `Makefile`).

+This should work, but if you run into problems because the compiler cannot find the
+OpenFST installation, consider setting the `-L` and `-I` flags in the `FSTFLAGS` variable
+in the Makefile.

+## How to run the code

 Using this code, we can now run a negative selection simulation in several steps.